A quantum ergodic theorem for mapping class groups action on character variety: Introduction

 This quantization satisfies the asymptotic Egorov identity.
-When $(M,g)$ is hyperbolic, the geodesic flow gives an ergodic action of $\mathbb{R}$ on $S^*(M)$ hence the first condition of Theorem \ref{main_th} is satisfied.
+When $(M,g)$ is hyperbolic and geodesically complete, the geodesic flow induces an ergodic action of $\mathbb{R}$ on $S^*(M)$ hence the first condition of Theorem \ref{main_th} is satisfied.
 The second condition takes the following form.
-Let $(\psi_k)_k$ be a family of norm one eigenvectors of the Laplacian, that is $\Delta \psi_k = \lambda_k \psi_k$, indexed such that $(\lambda_k)$ is an increasing sequence of eigenvalues.
-Let $\tau_k$ denotes the associated state, that is:
+Let $(\psi_k)_k$ be a sequence of norm one eigenvectors of the Laplacian, that is $\Delta_M \psi_k = \lambda_k \psi_k$, indexed such that $(\lambda_k)$ is an increasing sequence of eigenvalues.
+Let $\tau_k$ denotes the associated state, that is

-and denotes by $\tau^{classical}$ the state associated to the Liouville measure of $\omega$.
-For $N\geq 0$ define the barycenter state:
+and denotes by $\tau^{cl}$ the state associated to the Liouville measure of $\omega$.
+For $N\geq 0$ define the barycenter state